Plug and Play Active Learning for Object Detection: Method

-Our \ourmethodShort~is a two-stage active learning algorithm for object detection.
-In the first stage it uses~\ourUncetaintySample~(Sec.~\ref{sec:uncertainty}) to sample a candidate pool of images with high uncertainty scores.
-The second stage performs diversity-based sampling on this pool by running a kmeans++ algorithm using \ourSim~(Sec.~\ref{sec:method_diversity}) to select a group of representative images as active learning queries.
-Our algorithm can select both uncertain and diverse samples and is highly generalisable because it does not modify a detector's model architecture or training pipeline.

-\ourUncetaintySampleFull~serves two purposes: (1) it provides a means to score uncertainty for object detection based on both classification and localisation; (2) it allows more objects in challenging categories to be sampled.
-It achieves this by re-weighting object uncertainties with a category-dependent difficulty coefficient, where object uncertainties incorporate both classification and localisation information.
+We propose \ourUncetaintySampleFull~to serve two purposes: (1) it provides a means to score uncertainty for object detection based on both classification and localization; (2) it allows more objects in challenging categories to be sampled. \ourUncetaintySampleShort~circumstance the above two challenges by re-weighting the object uncertainties with a category-dependent difficulty coefficient.
 Intuitively, we aim to raise the importance of categories that the model does not perform well, while down-weight the easy categories.
-Specifically, suppose there are $C$ classes in the dataset, at the beginning of each AL training round, we define the class-wise difficulties $D^r = \{d_i\}_{i\in [C]}$ and initialise them as 1.
+Specifically, suppose there are $C$ classes in the dataset, at the beginning of each AL training round, we define the class-wise difficulties $D^r = \{d_i\}_{i\in [C]}$ and initialise them with all 1.
 Inspired by~\cite{chen2021ddod}, we compute the training difficulty of every predicted box during training as: